nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 14 - The Years.md

 ### Scene 4: The Truth

 - **Key Event:** Angelica reflects on her lost youth and the trade she made for the ship.
-  - _Key Dialog:_ **Angelica Vance:** "Time moves differently when you are building something eternal.
+  - _Key Dialog:_ **Angelica Ward:** "Time moves differently when you are building something eternal.
 I forgot to count the years, Torin. ...
 I woke up, and my youth was gone.
 I traded my life for a ship."

 ---